John Taylor, Baron Kilclooney

-Taylor also served as a Member of the European Parliament (MEP) for Northern Ireland from 1979 to 1989.
+Kilclooney also served as a Member of the European Parliament (MEP) for Northern Ireland from 1979 to 1989.

 Early life

-Taylor was born in Armagh in Northern Ireland.
+John Taylor was born in Armagh in County Armagh, Northern Ireland.
 He was educated at The Royal School, Armagh, and Queen's University Belfast, where he graduated with a Bachelor of Science (BSc) degree.

 Political career

-Taylor's political career began as MP for South Tyrone in the Northern Irish House of Commons between 1970 and 1972, and he served in the Government of Northern Ireland as Minister of State at the Ministry of Home Affairs.
+Taylor's political career began as MP for South Tyrone in the Northern Ireland House of Commons between 1970 and 1972, and he served in the Government of Northern Ireland as Minister of State at the Ministry of Home Affairs.

 On 25 February 1972, he survived an assassination attempt in Armagh by the Official Irish Republican Army.
 Two men, including Joe McCann (who was himself shot dead some months afterwards whilst evading arrest), raked his car with bullets, hitting Taylor five times in the neck and head.
 Taylor survived, but needed extensive reconstructive surgery on his jaw.
 Despite this, Taylor soon re-entered politics.
 He represented Fermanagh & South Tyrone in the short-lived Northern Ireland Assembly elected in 1973 and dissolved in 1974, following the collapse of the power-sharing Executive.

-He became a Member of the European Parliament for Northern Ireland in 1979, remaining an MEP until 1989.
+He became a Member of the European Parliament (MEP) for Northern Ireland in 1979, remaining an MEP until 1989.
 On 20 January 1987, Taylor left the European Democrats, with whom the Conservatives sat, to join the European Right group.

 He was elected to the Northern Ireland Assembly in 1982 for North Down.
 He then became MP for Strangford in 1983, until 2001.
-He was a member of Castlereagh Borough Council from 1993–1997.
+He was a member of Castlereagh Borough Council from 1993 to 1997.
 In February 1989 he joined the anti-communist Conservative Monday Club and appears on the list of their speakers at the Annual Conference of its Young Members' Group at the United Oxford & Cambridge Club in Pall Mall, on 18 November 1989, when he spoke on 'The Union and Northern Ireland'.

 Following the 2001 general election, on 17 July he was created a life peer as Baron Kilclooney, of Armagh in the County of Armagh, sitting as a crossbencher.
 He sat on the Northern Ireland Policing Board from 4 November 2001 until 31 March 2006.
 He continued to sit as a member of the Northern Ireland Assembly until his retirement prior to the elections in March 2007.
 He remains the only active politician to have participated in all levels of government in Northern Ireland, from local council, the Parliament of Northern Ireland, Westminster, Europe, all previous failed Assemblies and Conventions and the current incarnation of the Assembly.

-In January 2012, Taylor wrote to The Scotsman newspaper asserting that Scotland should be subject to partition, depending on the outcome of the Scottish independence referendum.
+In January 2012, Lord Kilclooney wrote to The Scotsman newspaper asserting that Scotland should be subject to partition, depending on the outcome of the Scottish independence referendum.

 Personal life

-Taylor is a member of the Farmers Club in London, and the County Club in Armagh City.
+Lord Kilclooney is a member of the Farmers Club in London, and the County Club in Armagh City.

 He owns Alpha Newspapers, which operates local newspaper titles in Northern Ireland and the Republic.

 He married Mary Todd in 1970, and has six children.
+His wife died in September 2023.